 Many are likely to consider an attack by dirty bombs "the beginning of the end."

 Will America fall to a modern day Trojan Horse?
 Will it come from an advanced biological agent our current technology does not have the means to detect?
-(For more specifics read this article: How to Survive A Terrorist Attack with Bio-Chemical Weapons).
+(For more specifics read this article: How to Survive a Chemical or Biological Attack (Weaponized Virus)).

 We know or suspect that a number of our enemies stockpile chemical and biological weapons.
 I could spend the next two hours compiling links to government reports, but by the time I was done you probably wouldn't see me again.
 I would become the next Doomsday Prepper -- alarmed by what I'd found in these reports, like so many other people are today, including people in government.
 Maybe it's better that we don't dig too deeply into this subject.
 Just make a note of it -- that a foreign government could unleash Hell in America with the right virus; and it wouldn't be hard to infect a great deal of the population, not when so many people live and work and go to school in such close proximity nowadays.